Michael Scherer with microphone and cowboy hat.

 Typee

-I was privileged to read Herman Melville’s first three novels for the Library of Congress, so much so that I made this recording his first novel, Typee, available for free on Librivox.
+I was privileged to read Herman Melville’s first three novels for the Library of Congress.
+After those recordings, I re-recorded Typee independently, making it available free on Librivox.

 (Image is link to recording)